jkb-git/Fin-Flutter-Velocity-Calculator/README.md

 Python source code to perform these calculations is in the "src" directory.
 This code is described in some detail in the companion article.
 Example input configuration files for all fin examples used in both articles can be found in the "Examples" directory.

+Note: the initial versions of the spreadsheet and the accompanying article (including the one that appeared in "Peak of Flight") had two errors: incorrect setting of initial conditions when using the optional feature of offsetting temperature and pressure to account for local launch site conditions, and incorrect altitude of maximum velocity in the worked example.
+These errors have been corrected in both the spreadsheet and the accompanying article.